Jakobhild/trains/README.md

 ## Shortcomings

 - Curently only works with lines running between Stockholm and Örebro and vice-versa (namned track/type 1 and 2)
-- The overlay window is empty only showing the train number
+- The overlay window shows all activity for train in list (not very nice looking)

 # Getting Started with Create React App